rapidsai/deployment/source/platforms/kserve.md

 ### Configurating Triton-FIL

 Triton-FIL offers many configuration options, and we only showed you a few of them.
 Please visit [FIL Backend Model Configuration](https://github.com/triton-inference-server/fil_backend/blob/main/docs/model_config.md) to check out the rest.

-## Setting up InferenceService with other RAPIDS models

-[Under construction]